Skip to content

 print("backend available:", backend_utils.is_backend_available())

-print("library path:", backend_utils.get_library_path())
+print("library path: ", backend_utils.get_library_path())

-If backend is unavailable, TIDE can still run on Python fallback paths for supported configurations, but performance will be lower.
+If the backend is unavailable, TIDE can still run on Python fallback paths for supported configurations, but performance will be lower.

 Common Startup Issues

-• Ensure source_amplitude is [n_shots, n_sources, nt].
+• source_amplitude must be [n_shots, n_sources, nt]

-• Coordinates must satisfy 0 <= index < model size for each spatial dimension.
+Coordinates must satisfy 0 <= index < model_size for each spatial dimension.

-• TIDE auto-adjusts internal time step using CFL and resamples time signals.
+TIDE auto-adjusts the internal time step using CFL and resamples time signals.
+Consider reducing dt or coarsening grid spacing.